 Restore Counselling, Training and Related Services (known as Restore for short) became a registered charity in November 2015.
 Primarily a counselling service, Restore offers counselling to children, teenagers and adults.
 A bursary fund ensures that nobody is turned away from the service due to not being able to afford the counselling fee.
 Restore also offers supervision to counsellors, student counsellors and other professionals and a bursary fund is available for this too.
 In addition, Restore holds training days on the subject of suicide and self-injury: teaching counsellors, other professionals and the general public.

 Restore is registered with the Information Commissioners Office, under registration reference ZA340196.
-Any data collected will be used and held in accordance with the requirements of the EU General Data Protection Regulations (GDPR).
+Any data collected will be used and held in accordance with the requirements of the UK General Data Protection Regulations (UK GDPR) and UK Data Protection Act 2018 (DPA 2018).

 The Trustees hold overall responsibility for the charity.
 However, for the purposes of obtaining, filing, processing and keeping your personal information confidential, Restore’s Managing Director, Jackie Barrett, is the Data Controller and Data Processor for Restore.
 If you are receiving counselling through Restore, your designated counsellor will also become a Data Controller and a Data Processor.